UK visa Schemes for Ukrainian Refugees

 - be outside of the UK

 The criteria to be eligible to be a sponsor are given here: https://www.gov.uk/guidance/homes-for-ukraine-sponsor-guidance.
-The criteria to be a sponsor were tightened considerably on 19th February, 2024.
-Now, to be a sponsor, you must either:
+To be a sponsor, you must:

 - be able to provide suitable accommodation for a minimum of 6 months